 With 4.3 million employees now working from home at least half of the time, the workforce is changing and both employees and management are feeling the effects.
-While off-site work requires a certain level of personal responsibility, it is also management’s duty to properly lead these employees.
+While off-site work requires a certain level of personal responsibility, the management also must properly lead these employees.

 To keep you and your team at peak productivity, regardless of location, we’re sharing a few management best practices.

-Learning remote workers’ habits and preferences can be difficult when you aren’t given the opportunity to observe and interact with them in the office.
-However, regardless of location, it’s important to know your team in order to properly manage them.
+Learning remote workers’ habits and preferences can be difficult when you aren’t allowed to observe and interact with them in the office.
+However, regardless of location, it’s important to know your team to properly manage them.

-Take the initiative to proactively learn each of your remote employees work styles, and how often they like to communicate.
-Take the time to learn at least a couple personal facts.
-Ask about their families, hobbies and their hometown to demonstrate your interest in who they are as a person.
+Take the initiative to proactively learn each of your remote employees’ works styles.
+And how often they like to communicate.
+Take the time to learn at least a couple of personal facts.
+Ask about their families, hobbies, and their hometown to demonstrate your interest in who they are as a person.
 This also offers you better insight into what motivates them as an employee.
-Maintaining good relationships can also contribute to employee’s desire to work for your company long term.
+Maintaining good relationships can also contribute to an employee’s desire to work for your company long term.

 Keeping remote employees engaged is a challenge for all remote team managers.
 When not physically present in an office, it’s easy for employees to feel cut off from the day-to-day “happenings” of the business and removed from company goals and relationships.